 Burt was given to me when I was little.
 Everyone else thought he was Pooh, but I didn’t like that it sounded like poop, or that he was being pooh-poohed, so I secretly called him Burt.
 We snuck ginger snaps from the cupboard together.

-When I had , Burt became my very, very, very best friend.
+When I had the run-in with the dentist, Burt became my very, very, very best friend.
 He held me tight as I laid there splayed on my bed, unmoving, staring at a blurred ceiling, numb, like human ice, unbelieving, wishing for someone who could tell me who I really was and that I might be lovable and that I’d never be betrayed by any person or my own body ever again.

 Alas, Burt didn’t come to boarding school with me.
 Yes, I went to boarding school.
 There’s a lot of hooha about how awful it is to send your kid away, and overall I’d agree, especially if the kid is younger than thirteen.